PatrickRainbolt/InfoSec/PyDir/PyDir/README.md

 The script has built-in logging that provides feedback and troubleshooting information.
 You can adjust the log level with the `--debug` or `--mute` options.
 If you wish to store logs in a file, you can specify the log file using the `--log-file` argument.

-## License
+### License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [MIT License](LICENSE).

+Thank you for your interest in this project, and we appreciate any support you can provide during its development!